Eviota hoesei

 Eviota hoesei, Doug's eviota, is a species of goby associated with reefs and tide pools.
 It has a limited distribution in the southwest Pacific, being found around New Caledonia, Lord Howe Island, Norfolk Island and the Elizabeth and Middleton Reefs at depths of from 0 to 25 m.
 Within this limited area this is an abundant species.

 Like most members of its genus, this is a tiny fish reaching a length of 2 cm SL.
 Coloration seems to vary with depth: those found near to the surface tend to be green while those found at depths of 18 m or deeper tend to be red.
 The most prominent diagnostic feature is two dark spots at the base of the pectoral fin.

+Etymology

 The specific name honours the ichthyologist Douglass Fielding Hoese of the Australian Museum in Sydney who has made an important contribution to the study of fishes in the order Gobiiformes.